Kozyatağı station

-Kozyatağı (branded as Pegasus Kozyatağı for sponsorship reasons) is an underground transfer station for the M4 line and the M8 line of the Istanbul Metro.
-Located under beneath the D.100 state highway in Kozyatağı, it was opened on 17 August 2012 for the M4 and on 6 January 2023 for the M8 line.
+Kozyatağı is an underground transfer station for the M4 and M8 lines of the Istanbul Metro.
+Located under the D.100 state highway in Kozyatağı, it was opened on 17 August 2012 for the M4 and on 6 January 2023 for the M8 line.

+In accordance with a sponsorship agreement with Pegasus Airlines, the name of the M4 station was changed to Pegasus - Kozyatağı in 2022, with the name returning to simply Kozyatağı in May 2026 after the expiration of the agreement.